US, Tonga fight for a rugby win that’s far from meaningless

 This is the first Rugby World cup since the start of Major League Rugby, the professional league in America, and it would be great if the U.S. national team could see some knock-on effect.
 Ten of the players on the squad now play with MLR teams.

-Regarding the games against England, France and Argentina, Golf said: “For us, at this particular moment in time, just to be competitive is really the goal and I think we pretty much achieved that.”
+Regarding the games against England, France and Argentina, Gold said: “For us, at this particular moment in time, just to be competitive is really the goal and I think we pretty much achieved that.”

 But when it comes to Tonga, Gold adds, “Sunday’s going to be important.”